Last updated on September 13th, 2023

 Aliénor Salmon: I am a Franco-British happiness expert, author, and speaker.
 I was working at UNESCO’s Asia and Pacific Regional Bureau of Education in Bangkok, Thailand, and realized that research projects and policy analysis could actually be done from anywhere.
 I then transitioned from a full-time staff member to an international consultant.

 In August 2016 I set off on a sabbatical dancing around the world.
-I discovered eight countries through dance and learned a total of 18 dances in just ten months — all of which has been documented in my first book Finding Rhythm: An International Dance Journey.
+I discovered eight countries through dance and learned a total of 18 dances in just ten months — all of which have been documented in my first book Finding Rhythm: An International Dance Journey.

 This journey completely changed my life and taught me that dance is such a powerful tool to increase happiness and what truly matters.
 So, I built my blog and business Bailando Journey, and started dance retreats and workshops in addition to speaking, research, and consulting work.